asleepace/asleepace.com/src/content/blog/try.md

 The first step is execute the `fn()` passed as an argument and then check if the return value `output` is a promise.
 We can do this using the `instanceof` operator and if `true` we can call the `.then()` and `.catch()` to extract the value and construct our result tuple!
 This will then return our desired type `Promise<Result<T>>` which can be awaited!

 We are almost there now, but as some of you might have already noticed, we haven't properly coerced the async `error` value into the `Error` class.
-Let's extract the logic we used below in the original version into a seperate helper which can be used by bother versions.
+Let's extract the logic we used below in the original version into a separate helper which can be used by bother versions.

 ```ts
 const toError = (e: unknown): Error =>